 Below are several suggestions for patterns designs for Greek, Roman, Egyptian and Celtic Goddess Costumes.

-If you are looking for Celtic Goddess patterns I suggest searching through patterns for medieval costumes and bridalwear.
-Try Simplicity pattern number 4940 for a beautiful dress and 5794 for a long lined hooded cloak.
-McCalls do a great medieval dress pattern number 4889 that can be easily adapted for a Goddess costume.
+If you are looking for Celtic Goddess patterns I suggest searching through patterns for medieval costumes and bridal wear.
+For a simple medieval dress try Butterick's B4827.
+McCalls also do a great medieval dress pattern number 4889 that can be easily adapted for a Goddess costume.